Is it possible to flip houses with no money down?

 Using Hard Money Loans

-House flippers often use these short-term loans to fund their house flipping projects.
+House flippers often use secured short-term loans to fund their house flipping projects.
 Hard money lenders focus more on your potential and experience of house flipping than your credit history.
 If you have home equity, you’ll easily qualify for a hard money loan.
-P

 Perks of Getting Hard Money Loans